Medically reviewed by Drugs.com. Last updated on May 10, 2022.

 - For oral dosage forms (oral solution or tablets):

-- Adults and teenagers 13 years of age and older weighing 88 pounds (40 kilograms) or more—2 milligrams (mg) per day after an initial one-time dose of 6 mg.
+- Adults and children 13 years of age and older weighing 40 kilograms (kg) or more—2 milligrams (mg) per day after an initial one-time dose of 6 mg.
 Some patients may require a dose of up to 5 mg per day after an initial one-time dose of 15 mg.
 However, the dose is usually not more than 40 mg per day.

-- Teenagers 13 years of age and older weighing less than 88 pounds (40 kilograms)—Dose is based on body size as determined by your doctor.
+- Children 13 years of age and older weighing less than 40 kg—Dose is based on body size as determined by your doctor.
 The dose is 1 milligram (mg) per square meter [m(2)] of body surface area once a day after an initial one-time dose of 3 mg per square meter [m(2)] of body surface area.

 Keep out of the reach of children.